-The hallways will be marked to indicate three-feet of distance.
-A one-way tra ffic flow pattern will be utilized on both floors of the school, to the extent possible.
-Staff will rem ain vigilant in hallways during transitions, reminding students to follow social distancing guidelines and one-way traffic patterns.
-Students assignment gned to second floor classrooms will be dismissed five minutes early, to minimize exposure to other people in the stairwell.
-Students will be scheduled to minimize exposure, when on campus: Students will transition to their second classroom by adhering to social distancing guidelines and following traffic-flow patterns.
-As CDC, State , and local guidance shifts, BANV is prepared to adjust to the newly established guidelines: If the situation worsens, BANV will implement a Fully Online program, as described in the plan.
+The hal lways w ill be marked to indicate three-feet of distance.
+A one-\ way trafi fic flow pattern will be utilized on both floors of the school, to the extent possible.
+Staff will remain vigilant in hallways during transitions, reminding students to follow social distancing guideline and one-way traffic patterns.
+Students assigned to second floor classrooms will be dismissed five minutes early, to minimize exposure to other people in the stairwell.
+Students will transition to their second classroom by adhering to social distancing guidelines and following traffic-flow patterns.
+As CDC .
+State. a and local guidance shifts, BANV is prepared to adjust to the newly established guidelines: If the situation worsens, BANV will implement a Fully Online program, as described in the plan.
 If the situation improves, BANV will gradually allow more students on campus as permitted by social distancing guidelines.
 Student academic performance data will be analyzed to identify students who require an additional day on campus.
 Priority will be given to those students and they will be scheduled for an additional day.
 BANV will continue to follow current mandates and guidelines as restrictions lessen, scheduling more students on campus until it eventually returns to normal operations.
-Facility Consideration s for Normal Operations A cleaning sch nedule has been established and will be performed routinely. ☐ Betwe een the morning and afternoon sessions, door handles, tables/desks, chairs, water cooler handles, d objects, restrooms, etc. will be cleaned and sanitized by staff. ☐ High t staff. ouch surfaces made of plastic or metal, such as grab bars and railings will be cleaned routinely by ☐ OMEX camp ( will perform daily cleaning/maintenance services, each evening when students are not on us. ☐ OMEX guide ( has the capability to sanitize and deep-clean the facility according to the CDC and SNHD lines. ☐ Staff s trained on the safe and correct application of disinfectants. nts will be responsible to wipe-down their devices, table tops and chairs with a Clorox-wipe, or CDC approved disinfectant. · · · · · · · · · · · · · · · · · · · vide no-touch automated hand sanitizer dispensers in every classroom, teacher's lounge, copy ionist desk, and main entryway. - c-flow signs, arrows, etc. are posted throughout campus designating one-way traffic patterns; social distanc ng reminders will be placed on walkways, main entryway floors and reception area floor.
-Staff is trained d to remain vigilant in hallways during transitions, reminding students to follow social distancing guidelines and d one-way traffic patterns.
-The parking lo ot is supervised to ensure social distancing guidelines are followed during start of school and ess.
-The following supplies are available on campus: ☐ Hand soa р that contains 60% alcohol ☐ Paper to ☐ Disinfecta ant wipes trash cans □ No-touch trash cans
+Facility Conside erations for Normal Operations ☐ A cleaning schedule has been established and will be performed routinely.
+Betwee en the morning and afternoon sessions, door handles, tables/desks, chairs, water cooler handles, shared objects, restrooms, etc. will be cleaned and sanitized by staff.
+High to staff. uch surfaces made of plastic or metal, such as grab bars and railings will be cleaned routinely by OMEX campus will perform daily cleaning/maintenance services, each evening when students are not on s.
+OMEX l has the capability to sanitize and deep-clean the facility according to the CDC and SNHD nes.
+Staff is trained on the safe and correct application of disinfectants. other C ts will be responsible to wipe-down their devices, table tops and chairs with a Clorox-wipe, or DC approved disinfectant.
+BANV will provide no-touch automated hand sanitizer dispensers in every classroom, teacher's lounge, co rooms, receptionist desk, and main entryway. ☐ Hallway traffic-flow signs, arrows, etc. are posted throughout campus designating one-way traffic patterns social distancing reminders will be placed on walkways, main entryway floors and reception area floor. to remain vigilant in hallways during transitions, reminding students to follow social distancing one-way traffic patterns.
+The par is supervised to ensure social distancing guidelines are followed during start of school and upplies are available on campus: nd soap ☐ Sai nitizer th nat contains 60% alcohol □ Pa per towe els ☐ Dis sinfectar it wipes □ No -touch t rash cans